-NHL player's wife accuses teammates' fiancee of cyberbullying, files protective order
+NHL player's wife accuses teammate's fiancee of cyberbullying, files protective order

-A Canadian hockey player’s wife has filed a protective order against the fiancée of her husband’s teammate last month, claiming the fiancée used multiple accounts to bombard her Instagram page with hateful comments, The Ottawa Citizen reported Tuesday.
+A pro hockey player’s wife filed a protective order against the fiancée of one of her husband’s teammates last month, claiming the fiancée used multiple accounts to bombard her Instagram page with hateful comments.

-Melinda Karlsson, the wife of Ottawa Senators’ captain Erik Karlsson, claimed the “campaign of harassment” began last November, when the couple was expecting a baby.
-The baby, named Axel, was stillborn on March 19, 2018.
+The Ottawa Citizen reported Tuesday that Melinda Karlsson, wife of Ottawa Senators captain Erik Karlsson, claimed the “campaign of harassment” began last November, when the couple was expecting a child.
+The baby, named Axel, was stillborn March 19.
 In a subsequent Instagram post, Karlsson mourned the loss.

 The couple received thousands of comments, but one stood out.